Trihydrogen cation

-The trihydrogen cation or protonated molecular hydrogen is a cation (positive ion) with formula H3+, consisting of three hydrogen nuclei (protons) sharing two electrons.
+The trihydrogen cation or protonated molecular hydrogen (IUPAC name: hydrogenonium ion) is a cation (positive ion) with formula H3+, consisting of three hydrogen nuclei (protons) sharing two electrons.

 The trihydrogen cation is one of the most abundant ions in the universe.
 It is stable in the interstellar medium (ISM) due to the low temperature and low density of interstellar space.
-The role that H3+ plays in the gas-phase chemistry of the ISM is unparalleled by any other molecular ion.
+The role that H3+ plays in the gas-phase chemistry of the ISM is unparalleled by any other polyatomic ion.

 The trihydrogen cation is the simplest triatomic molecule, because its two electrons are the only valence electrons in the system.
 It is also the simplest example of a three-center two-electron bond system.